haje01/forword/README.md

 bad
 badword
 ```
-> Note: There's no need to register variations of the same forbidden word with added spaces or symbols.
+> **Note:** There is no need to register additional variations of the same forbidden word by adding extra spaces or symbols.

 Here are examples for each programming language: